Mayamariaruth/calima/README.md

 ## Planning

 ### User stories
-As a site user I can navigate the site content from the landing page so that I can access all the content easily and find what I'm looking for
+As a site user, I can navigate the site content from the landing page so that I can access all the content easily and find what I'm looking for

 - Acceptance Criteria
     * Have a navigation bar with links to the different pages